SwissTonyStark/GameMindsDT/README.md

 - [Licence](#license)

 ## Objectives and Hypothesis
 Our goal was to explore the realms of AI in gaming beyond traditional approaches, hypothesizing that Decision Transformers can provide a more nuanced understanding and execution of game strategies.
 We aimed to unlock the untapped potential of these transformers across a broad spectrum of games and tasks, pushing the limits of AI capabilities in virtual environments.
+The main objectives are:

+1 Explore the Decision Transformer:
+  1.1 Perform analysis and understand this model.
+  1.2 Implement the model following the official paper.
+2 Explore variants of the Decision Transformer:
+  2.1 There are variants to the original model.
+The goal here is to analyze some of these variants and implement them, thus making a comparison with the base model.
+Some examples are: Hierarchical Decision Transformer or Constrained Decision Transformer.
+3 Check the performance of the Decision Transformer in classic environments, such as Atari or Mujoco, also taking into account the performance of classic RL algorithms.
+4 Check the performance of the Decision Transformer in complex environments, in this case, the game Minecraft will be used as a simulation environment.

+## Planification
+Regarding to the planning, it has been divided into two different paths, forming two teams to tackle the proposed objectives:
+The first team aims to analyze the original paper and implement a Decision Transformer (DT) from scratch.
+This includes carrying out all the tasks to train the model: model definition and training.
+The second team is responsible for checking the performance of different RL algorithms along with the DT, testing the various existing environments that can be used for the DT implementation.
+Finally, in the last steps of the project, these paths converge at the same point to merge the progress and share it.
+The last objective is to test the DT implementation with the Minecraft environment, specifically using MineRL.

 ## Project Management
 ### Team Composition and Work Distribution